19hours/sg-statutes/Acts/Banking Act.md

 \*The former subsections (2) and (3) of section 26 are omitted from the 2003 Ed., being obsolete by virtue of MAS Notice 610 to Banks issued by the Authority under section 26(1).

-\*(3) In the case of a bank incorporated outside Singapore, the statements referred to in subsection (2)(a)(i), (ii) and (iii) may be made in a manner that complies with the law for the time being applicable in the place of its incorporation, formation or establishment.
+\*(3) In the case of a bank incorporated outside Singapore, the statements referred to in subsection (2)(a)(i)(B), (ii) and (iii) may be made in a manner that complies with the law for the time being applicable in the place of its incorporation, formation or establishment.

 [23/2001]

+[Act 35 of 2014 wef 01/07/2015]

 \*The former subsections (2) and (3) of section 26 are omitted from the 2003 Ed., being obsolete by virtue of MAS Notice 610 to Banks issued by the Authority under section 26(1).